twisted/klein/docs/examples/twistd.rst

 Another very important integration point with Twisted is the `twistd application runner <https://twistedmatrix.com/documents/current/core/howto/tap.html>`_.
 It provides rich logging support, daemonization, reactor selection, profiler integration, and many more incredibly useful features.

-To provide access to these features (and others like HTTPS) klein provides the ``resource`` function which returns a valid ``twisted.web.resource.IResource`` for your application.
+To provide access to these features (and others like HTTPS), Klein provides the ``resource`` function which returns a valid ``twisted.web.resource.IResource`` for your application.

 Here is our "Hello, World!" application again in a form that can be launched by ``twistd``.